fakeneuron/CalenBooker/README.md

        - `AppointmentScheduler.js`: Scheduling screen with appointment URL generation (`/appointment-scheduler`), profile check, and auto-populate sample data.
 Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry; saves `service_type` to the `appointments` table.
 Added a "Status" dropdown ("Confirmed," "Pending," "Cancelled") with "Confirmed" as default, saving to `status` column.
        - `AppointmentConfirmation.js`: Client-facing appointment confirmation page (`/appointment-confirmation/:id`) with appointment/business details (including `service_type` and `time_zone` displayed with the appointment time) and calendar integration (`.ics`, Google Calendar, Outlook).
      - `frontend/src/components/`:
-       - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile," "Settings," and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
+       - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile" and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
        - `AppointmentsTable.js`: Reusable table displaying user’s appointments with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").
      - `frontend/src/`:
        - `App.js`: Root component with routing and Supabase auth state management.